(301) 495-3131 Call For a Free Consultation

 Maryland Truck Accident Settlements

-Commercial truck accidents can create long-term and significant loss to other drivers or property owners.
+Commercial truck accidents can create long-term and significant losses to other drivers or property owners.
 For this reason, settlements can be large in some situations.
 However, every settlement is dependent on the individual factors contributing to the victim’s losses.
 A truck accident settlement for minor vehicle damage may amount to a few thousand dollars.
-If the victim suffers brain damage or loss of life, it can amount to millions of dollars.
+If the victim suffers brain injuries, a spinal cord injury, or loss of life, it can amount to millions of dollars.

 Though every accident is different, common components defining how much of a settlement individuals will have included the following: